Hotmoka/hotmoka/io-hotmoka-tutorial/tutorial-md/ProgrammingHotmoka.md

 triggered in code, not just with the Moka client of Hotmoka.
 Less experienced readers, or developers not interested in writing code that interacts with Hotmoka nodes, can just skip these parts and concentrate on the use of the Moka command-line client only.
-Non-technical users might just be happy with the use of Mokito and Hotwallet, the mobile and web clients of Hotmoka, whose functionalities are of course limited.
+Non-technical users might just be happy with the use of Mokito, the mobile and web clients of Hotmoka, whose functionalities are limited of course.

 **Contribute to Hotmoka**.
 Hotmoka is a complex project, that requires many and different skills.
 After years of development,